boytsovau/python-project-50/README.md

 # Difference Calculator

-The difference calculator is a program that determines the difference between two data structures.
+Difference Calculator is a program that determines the difference between two files

 Utility Features: